apostrophecms/apostrophe-documentation/modules/apostrophe-pages/index.md

 the bookkeeping of calling either `lock` or `unlock` yourself.
 ### docAfterDenormalizePermissions(*req*, *page*, *options*, *callback*) *[api]*
-This method pushes a page's permissions to its subpages selectively based on whether the applyToSubpages choice was selected for each one.
-It also copies the `loginRequired` property to subpages if the `applyLoginRequiredToSubpages` choice was selected.
+This method pushes a page's permissions to its subpages selectively based on whether the applyToSubpages action was selected.
+It also copies the `loginRequired` property to subpages in that situation.

 Both additions and deletions from the permissions list can be propagated in this way.